-Test Execution: A Comprehensive Guide With Examples ￼
+Test Execution For Software Testing: A Comprehensive Guide

 Considering the current software size, software testing can be seen as a separate entity from SDLC, where SDLC is referred for development and STLC for testing.
 When a phase in the software industry becomes so big, no matter which domain it belongs to, it is bound to be divided into multiple stages of its own for better execution and efficiency.

 Testing is no exception with popular phases such as test planning and test summary reporting evolving to focus more on theoretics than implementation through test scripts.
 In between these two ends comes a stage that explores the requirements of the project by running commands and actions on the application through test automation tools and frameworks.
-This practical exploration and verification stage is called test execution and the aim of this post is to reason its position among its peer stages in the testing lifecycle.
+This practical exploration and verification stage is called test execution and this post aims to reason its position among its peer stages in the testing lifecycle.

 Table Of Contents

-- 11 Test execution in test automation with Testsigma
+- 15 Test Execution in Test Automation with Testsigma

 Test execution is a process of executing the test cases on the application to determine its functional and non-functional parameters with respect to the requirements.
 Test execution is often preceded by test planning and test analysis.
 However, these are recommended but not mandatory steps, and therefore in this post, we will always assume these steps are considered in the testing cycles.